11.2 Bachelor of Environmental Health (After Degree)

 - ENVH559 (Core Competency III - Communications)

 - One of ENVH561 (Field Experience in Public Health Inspection) or ENVH571 (Applied Research Project in Health Sciences).
 ENVH561 (Field Experience in Public Health Inspection) is not available to International students.
-[Approved by the Faculty Council of the Faculty of Science on September 24, 2020] See section D.
+See section D.

 - Mentoring: Formal Community Placement